Tori Dunlap is dedicated to fighting the patriarchy through financial education.

-The first step to feeling more in control of your finances is to learn how to talk about them.
+The first step to feeling more in control of your finances is learning to talk about them.

-In this episode, Tori discusses a self-care habit that has changed and continues to change the lives of many people.
+In this episode, Tori discusses a self-care habit that has changed and continues to change many people’s lives.

-This habit is called the Money Date, and Tori will take you through exactly how to use this tool to sharpen your fiscal skills and make your finances interesting.
+This habit is called the Money Date, and Tori will take you through exactly how to use this tool to sharpen your fiscal skills and make your finances enjoyable.

 Beginner’s Guide To Investing

-Financial Feminism is dedicated to creating a more equitable society for all, and this includes working to minimize the gender and racial investing gap.
+Financial Feminism is dedicated to creating a more equitable society for all, including working to minimize the gender and racial investing gap.

 For too long, being able to invest, and boost one’s income, has been associated with white men.

 But, this episode aims to give everyone the tools they need to invest effectively.